weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 12. In the **eDiscovery (Standard)** window, in the list of cases, select **AlexWilber-case01.**

-13. A new tab will open in your browser that displays this case.
+13. A new window will open in your browser that displays this case.
 On the menu bar at the top of the page, select the **Hold** tab.

 14. In the **Hold** tab for this case, select the **+Create** button.
 This will